top of page

 INDICATOR.jpg

-Driven by a passion for improving orthopedic procedures, our team of experts works tirelessly to create safer, more efficient solutions that set new standards in the industry.
+Driven by a passion for rendering the lowest risks of complications overall and improving orthopedic procedures, our team of experts works tirelessly to create safer, more efficient solutions that set new standards in the industry.

 The color-coded marking lines are not aligned at the beginning of the bone harvesting process, but at the end of the procedure when no more resistance is felt the color-coded marking lines are aligned.
 This confirms and indicates that the bone harvesting process is completed and the device containing the cancellous or tricortical bone graft can be gently removed with ease and without resistance.